 About Murray’s work a reviewer for the Guardian wrote: “The great bulk of Murray’s poetry [is] unlike anything else in the world of modern writing.
 It is above controversy, about modernism and traditionalism and remains a challenge to whatever is left of contemporary commitment to verse.”
 Murray has said that he has a “vital interest in giving utterance and form to hitherto unexpressed elements of Australian mind and character” while drawing inspiration from “Australian landscape, folklore, history, war, technology, deserts.”

-Murray was formerly the editor of Poetry Australia and is currently the editor of Quadrant Magazine.
-He has given readings, lectures and talks in Australia, Britain, Europe, and the United States.
+Murray was the editor of Poetry Australia and of Quadrant Magazine.
+During his career, he gave readings, lectures, and talks in Australia, Britain, Europe, and the United States.
 Murray died on April 29, 2019.